fronchetti/COLA-2022/README.md

 # Replication Package

-This is a replication package for the paper **Investigating Programming Language Impact on Industrial End-User Programmer Productivity**, submitted to...
-(DOI Y).
+This is a replication package for the paper
+## Investigating Programming Language Impact on Industrial End-User Programmer Productivity

 Our package is divided these main folders: